HackerPoet/Engine4D/README.md

 ### Object4D (always required)

 This `Object4D` component adds additional properties to a Unity GameObject to make it 4 dimensional.
 This includes adding new dimensions for position, rotation, and scaling.
 All objects that need a 4D transform must have this component, including any parents or children of a 4D object.
+Engine4D does not support re-parenting during runtime, so all new objects and prefabs must be spawned in the scene's scope without a parent.

 Setting an object’s position and scale in 4D is done using Unity’s Transform component for the x, y, and z components plus the extra fields `PositionW` and `scaleW` from `Object4D`.
 These can all be modified real-time during gameplay or in the editor.